riccorohl/Budgeting-app/.spec-workflow/steering/tech.md

 - **Security Requirements**:
   - HTTPS only for all communications
   - Secure storage of API keys and sensitive data
-  - Input validation and sanitization
+  - Input validation and sanitization with Zod
   - CSRF protection for forms
 - **Compliance Standards**:
   - PCI DSS considerations for financial data